apache/nuttx/README.txt

   NOTE: For Cortex-M3/4, there are OABI and EABI versions of the buildroot toolchains.
-If you are using the older OABI toolchain the prefix for the tools will be arm-nuttx-elf-; for the EABI toolchin the prefix will be arm-nuttx-eabi-.
+If you are using the older OABI toolchain the prefix for the tools will be arm-nuttx-elf-; for the EABI toolchain the prefix will be arm-nuttx-eabi-.
 If you are using the older OABI toolchain with an ARM Cortex-M3/4, you will need to set CONFIG_ARMV7M_OABI_TOOLCHAIN in the .config file in order to pick the right tool prefix.